bhumika-04/C-Programming-30Days-Challenge/Day2/day2.md

 Components of a C Program:

 Discussed the components of a C program, including preprocessor directives, function declarations, global variables, main function, user-defined functions, and comments.
 Explored the specific role and syntax of each component.

+Reflection:
+I hope you found this exploration of C programming fundamentals insightful!
+Stay tuned for more updates on my 30 Days of C journey. 💯

+#30DaysOfC #CProgramming #LowLevelLanguage #AssemblyLanguage #MachineLanguage #LinkedIn